contra19/module_1_challenge/README.md

-# Code Refactor Starter Code
+# Code Refactor - Module 1 Challenge

 # Descriptionm
 This was a assignment for the week 1 module for the UNC Coding Bootcamp.
 The assignment was to take